urbanwildlifeinstitute/UWIN_tutorials/tutorials/Auto-logistic occupancy/auto-logistic.md

 <a name="occupancy"></a>

-## 1. What is Auto-logistic occuancy?
+## 1. What is Auto-logistic occupancy?
-Though static occupancy models can be a useful tool when studying species ecology, they are limited to a 'static' system, meaning we cannot account for changes in species occuancy across years or seasons.
-By considering a dynamic system, we can study how changing environmental conditions, such climate or fire, may impact species ecology or habitat use.
-We can also test the impacts of management interventions or account for variations in sampling methodologies.
-There are a variety of ways we can model a dyanmic system, such as using a dynamic occupancy model, or incorperting random site effects.
-However these methods require large datasets
+Though static occupancy models can be a useful tool when studying species ecology, they are limited to a 'static' system, meaning we cannot account for changes in the environment or species occupancy across years or seasons.
+By considering a dynamic system, we can account for a lot of things like changing environmental conditions (such climate or fire), impacts of management interventions, variations in sampling methodologies, or life stages of species.
+Often, scientists are interested in modeling temporal dynamics or how species ecology or habitat use changes across time (diel, seasonally, or yearly).
+There are [a variety of ways we can model](https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/2041-210X.12100) such a dyanmic system.
+Some common ways to account for temporal dynamics include dynamic occupancy model, multi-state occupancy models, or the incorpertion of random site effects.
+However, all these methods require large datasets